 Expand electric charging infrastructure for a variety of transportation modes.

-Expand local transit service and collaborate with partners to expand regional transit service.
+Expand local transit service and collaborate with partners to expand regional transit service and provide a well-coordinated hierarchy of transportation modes.

 Advance innovative and emerging transportation, parking, and curb management alternatives.